vqa-hub/ssl-vqa/README.md

 spacy

-## download and preprocess the data
+## Download and preprocess the data

 ```
 cd data